zulip/zulip/docs/production/maintain-secure-upgrade.md

-# Secure, maintain, and upgrade
+# Secure, Maintain and Upgrade

 This page covers topics that will help you maintain a healthy, up-to-date, and secure Zulip installation, including: